 Will my child be involved?

 Involvement with the Chaplain is entirely voluntary and students choose whether or not they want to be a part of the activities that are offered.
 Parents will be consulted if their child wishes to be involved in ongoing one-to-one meetings with the Chaplain or in any programme or group.
 Parents have the right to refuse permission for their child to be involved in any Chaplaincy activity or event.

 Who is the DSHS School Chaplain, and how can I contact the Chaplain?

-The School Chaplain is Sandy Biss.
-If parents wish to speak with the Chaplain or make an appointment please contact our school office.
-Students will find the Chaplain at her office or involved in activities at the school.
+The School Chaplains are Sandy Biss and Bruce Macfie.
+If parents wish to speak with a Chaplain or make an appointment, please contact our school office.
+Students will find the Chaplains at their office or involved in activities at the school.